 Health System Specialist

-Shane Lamba (he/him) is a Health System Specialist with OHE where he works on data, research, and evaluation projects centered on principles of health equity for Veterans.
-Prior to joining OHE, he was a Health Science Specialist at the VA Palo Alto Healthcare System’s Spinal Cord Injuries/Disorders Center, conducting qualitative research understanding the barriers to care and psychosocial health outcomes for LGBTQ+ Veterans with SCI.
+Shane Lamba is a Health System Specialist with OHE where he works on data, research, and evaluation projects centered on principles of health equity for Veterans.
+Prior to joining OHE, he was a Health Science Specialist at the VA Palo Alto Healthcare System’s Spinal Cord Injuries/Disorders Center, conducting qualitative research understanding the barriers to care and psychosocial health outcomes for Veterans with SCI.
 Before his qualitative work, at the SCI/D Center he was involved with a VA Cooperative Studies Program, multi-site exoskeleton-assisted walking device clinical trial.
-While working as a Health Science Specialist, Shane was a Health Equity Fellow with OHE, developing his interest in LGBTQ+ Veteran health, food insecurity, nutrition policy, and obesity.
+While working as a Health Science Specialist, Shane was a Health Equity Fellow with OHE, developing his interest in food insecurity, obesity, and lifestyle behaviors.
 Much of his experience is rooted in qualitative methods and clinical research, he hopes to utilize those skills when thinking about health equity and what that means for health education interventions.

 Sarah Leder